jpegleg/morpho-web/README.md

 This web server template is cloud native, working well in Kubernetes and Docker, etc.
 It works well with many replicas, has a minimized set of dependencies and libraries, and puts security as a priority.

+## redirecting port 80

+As of the current version, morpho-web does not redirect port 80 to 443.
+This type of redirection is to be handled "in front" of the morpho-server for now.